Actindo-AG/Documentation/DataHub/UserInterface/04_ETLExtensions.md

 ### Configuration

 - *Pattern*
     Enter a regular expression for the source attribute value that should be replaced.
-For detailed information about regular expressions, see https://regex101.com/.
+For detailed information about regular expressions, see the [regex101.com](https://regex101.com/ "[https://regex101.com/]") website.

 - *Replacement*
     Enter the value that will replace the value selected in the *Pattern* field.